 Hanbo Nage Waza

-For the first time in Tensoku Ryu you will practice utilizing two weapons concurrently.
+For the first time in Tensoku Ryu, you will practice utilizing two weapons concurrently.
 The Hanbo Nidan Kata is performed using two Hanbo weapons at the same time.
 This can be a challenge when you first are confronted with moving two weapons at the same time in often completely different manners.
-But with time you will become quite accustomed to thinking about each weapon independently.
+With time you will become quite accustomed to thinking about each weapon independently.